au-nlp/project-milestone-p2-group-9/README.md

 |-> ``old_README.md`` — The README.md file from the P2 milestone <br>
 |-> ``train_tds.py`` — # Train the TDS two-stage model (extractor + abstractive refiner) using pseudo-labels and SATM topic vectors <br>
 |-> ``train_satm.py`` — Train SATM topic model for producing episode-level topic vectors used in TDS extraction <br>
 ``main.ipynb`` — The main notebook used for the project.
-A merge of the other files, to make collect the main logic in one place <br>
+A merge of the other files, to collect the main logic in one place <br>
 ``README.md`` — README file for an overview of the code and project, included team contributions <br>
 ``report.pdf`` — The project report <br>
 ``sporc_fake_summary.ipynb`` — End-to-end experiment notebook, built around a local LLM (Qwen 2.5) <br>